 A reconstructed oil press, seen below, was found in a 8th century BC four-roomed house above the palace.
 The stone weight on the edge of the lever pushed the stone on the basket and squeezed the olives, extracting the precious olive oil unto the grooves of the base stone.

-In the photo below - a reconstructed 8C BC public store house with pillars.
+In the photo below - a reconstructed 8th century BC public store house with pillars.
 It was also transferred in order to dig under the structure into the Canaanite palace.

 The lower city is a huge area (700 Dunam, 70 Hectares) located north to the upper city, across the Hazor valley.
 The following photo is a mosaic of 3 images as seen from the west citadel area (you can see each one of them in detail- left-west to right-east -: A, B, C ).